iJEEBUS/343-HW1/README.md

 # 343-HW1
-My most commonly used git commands are clone, push, pull, add, commit, and log.
+So far I have found my most commonly used git commands to be: clone, branch, push, pull, add, commit, log, and reset.